euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Documentation/build.md

 -   [Secret/](../Secret) is set aside for your signing keystore and configuration.

--   [Download/](../Download) is set aside for your installation of the Workspace ONE mobile software development kit.
+-   `Download` was set aside for manual installation of the software development kit (SDK) but is no longer used.

 # Instructions
 Follow these instructions to build the applications in this project.